Take a journey to hell and have a bite at Tokyo’s quirky Yurei Bar!

 Unlike other elusive locations in Tokyo, Yurei Bar can’t be missed with its haunting decor and eerie music emanating from within.
 Although it’s right next to Tokyo’s Kichijoji station, you will need to venture into the secluded side streets to find it.

-Halloween is clearly this bar’s time to shine, but no matter what season it might be any dull evening can be vastly improved with a daring visit to Yurei Bar.
+Halloween in Japan is clearly this bar’s time to shine, but no matter what season it might be any dull evening can be vastly improved with a daring visit to Yurei Bar.

 Hold your breath and slowly make your way down the stairwell as you cross into the spirit world and enter jigoku (hell).
 Fear not, you will not be alone in your journey as your recently deceased host/hostess will guide you through your supernatural evening.
 Your host is one of many ghosts working at this bar and each has their own themed drink relating to their untimely demise.
 Be sure to inquire with your host and listen to a chilling tale while a delicious poison concoction is prepared before you.